Engage with God, through hope, during life’s hard times.

 5. JUST HOW WILL GOD ASSIST US?

-Again I am not saying that the whole issue, in all the above mentioned circumstances, will be swept aside by God in all this.
+Again I am not saying that the whole issue, in the above mentioned circumstances, will be swept aside by God in all this.
 I just mean that God will help by ‘enabling’ you to pass through your ordeal.

 And if you are in a really bad place initially, then his empowering you through it, should be obvious enough to be recognised by you.
 Remember, I do not write this stuff as an amateur.
 I have been there, and done that!